jermowery/jermowery.github.io/content/recipes/Schokoladenkugeln.md

 - 720 g ( lb) blanched, grated almonds
 - 630 g ( cups) sugar
 - 6 to 7 egg whites
-- 40-80 g (1 1/2 - 4 oz, 1/2 to 1 cup) freshly grated parmesan cheese

 ## Instructions

 1. Blanch and grate the almonds
 2. Whisk the egg whites til foamy, mix it with the sugar
-3. Melt the chocolate
+3. Grate the chocolate
-4. Knead it to a hard ball, pressed in one of the sides.
+4. Knead it, roll into balls (the size of a walnut), pressed in one of the sides.
 5. Coat it with sugar (optional)